 This article does not compare the merits of qualitative versus quantitative methods, or argue that qualitative methods are better suited to studying IR.
 Rather, we argue that theory must play a central role in guiding the research process, regardless of how the theory is tested.
 We focus primarily on quantitative research because so much of the work in the field now uses this approach.
-But our arguments apply with equal force to qualitative research and there are numerous examples of qualitative scholarship that devote insufficient attention to theory.
+But our arguments apply with equal force to quantitative and qualitative research, and there are numerous examples of qualitative scholarship that devote insufficient attention to theory.
 Our main concern, in short, is the relationship between theory and empirical work, not the relative merits of quantitative or qualitative approaches.

 Nor do we make the case here for any particular IR theory.
-Although we both work in the realist tradition, we think many kinds of theory - including middle-range theory - can be useful for helping us understand how international politics works.
+Although we both work in the realist tradition, we think many kinds of theory-including middle-range theory-can be useful for helping us understand how international politics works.
 In our view, a diverse theoretical ecosystem is preferable to an intellectual monoculture.

-We recognize that the existing body of IR theory contains significant defects, and we are far from nostalgic about some by gone 'Golden Age' where brilliant theorists roamed the earth.
+We recognize that the existing body of IR theory contains significant defects, and we are far from nostalgic about some by-gone "Golden Age" where brilliant theorists roamed the earth.
+None of the existing IR theories has enormous explanatory or predictive power, and we still have little idea how to integrate theories pitched at different levels of analysis.
 There is much work to be done to clarify our existing stock of theories and develop better ones.
 Nonetheless, we believe progress in the field depends primarily on developing and using theory in sophisticated ways.

 We have not read every recent article that tests hypotheses, of course; the current literature is too vast to permit such an exercise.
 We have read widely, however, and we asked experts who work in the hypothesis-testing tradition to direct us to the best works in this genre.
 We have also studied assessments of the field that have leveled criticisms similar to ours.
-The problems we identify are clearly no secret, and some efforts have been made to address them.
+The problems we identify are clearly no secret, and a few scholars are trying to remedy them.
 Contemporary IR research continues to neglect theory, however, and this trend does not bode well for the future of the field.

 Regarding epistemology, we focus on so-called positivist approaches to doing IR.
 Accordingly, we do not discuss critical theory, interpretivism, hermeneutics, and some versions of constructivism.
 This omission is due in part to space limitations, but also because our focus is on IR in America, where positivism predominates.
-As the authors of the TRIP surveys note, 'IR in the United States is overwhelmingly positivist' (Maliniak et al., 2011: 439, 455).
+As the authors of the TRIP surveys note, "IR in the United States is overwhelmingly positivist" (Maliniak et al 2011: 439, 455).
 There is more epistemological variety outside the United States, especially in Europe, and less emphasis on simplistic hypothesis testing.

-In sum: this article is not a cri de coeur by two grumpy realists who are opposed to hypothesis testing in general and quantitative analysis in particular.
-To make our position perfectly clear: we regard hypothesis testing as a core component of good social science.
+In sum: this article should not be read as a cri de coeur by two grumpy realists who are opposed to hypothesis testing in general and quantitative analysis in particular.
+To be clear: we regard hypothesis testing as a core component of good social science.
 Our point is that this activity must be guided by a sophisticated knowledge of theory and that contemporary IR scholarship is neglecting this requirement.